 Background and Rationale

 This requirement is primarily a good practice that has existed in NERC Policy 1 and BAL-003 for years.
 Operating out of Tie Line Bias control will lead to improper ACE calculation and misstated CPS.
+(Doesn’t that constitute a reliability concern – not just a good practice?
+Misstated CPS is a violation of reliability standards and by inference, degrades reliability.
+If not, then CPS should not be a standard.)
 In rare situations the incorrect mode can lead to unscheduled flows that burden other Balancing Authorities.
 Note: Calculated ACE for a single Balancing Authority Interconnection operating under Tie Line Bias is the same as Flat Frequency Control.
 Either mode of operation is acceptable for a single Balancing Authority Interconnection.
+This cannot modify the requirement however.
+The requirement must include Flat Frequency Control for single BA Interconnections.

 Measure and Compliance Information